devtheJigyasa/jigyasanews.ai/README.md

 # Jigyasa News

-A GitHub-ready static front-end rebuilt from the shared Gemini concept page.
+A GitHub-ready static front-end rebuilt for the college project.

 ## Files